wangzhe3224/wangzhe3224.github.io.backup/_posts/2015-08-25-reference-and-pointer.md

 `Reference` is an alias (an alternate name) for an **existing** object.
 But `reference` is not a pointer to the object, it is actually the object itself.

+**Here we mainly discuss lvalue reference**

+[Lvalue and rvalue]() discussed something about lvalue and rvalue.

 - A **reference-to-someType** points to the same memory location which the refeeing object uses.

 - Reference is not actually a **variable**.